albertliumaster/albertliumaster.github.io/_pages/home.md

 </p>

 <p align="justify>
-Our group is part of a vibrant department with varied research groups working towards studying both fundamental and applied properties of condensed matter.
+Our group is part of a vibrant department with varied research groups studying both fundamental and applied properties of condensed matter, offering ample opportunity for collaboration.
+These include a broad condensed matter theory effort, world class materials growth, and a variety of experimental probes that complement our own.
+We are also across the street from the Center for Functional Nanomaterials, and their world-class staff and user facilities.
 </p>

  **We are  looking for motivated Postdocs to join our team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**